Curriculum Vitae

 ACADEMIC APPOINTMENTS

-2016-2017 Lecturer, Department of History and Department of International Affairs, University of Colorado, Boulder, Boulder, Colorado.
+2016-2017 Adjunct Faculty in the Department of History and the Department of International Relations, University of Colorado, Boulder, Colorado.

 EDUCATION

-2015 Doctorate of Philosophy, University of Colorado, Boulder; Boulder, CO
+2015 Doctorate of Philosophy, University of Colorado, Boulder; Boulder, Colorado.

-2004 Master of Arts, History, University of Nevada, Las Vegas; Las Vegas, NV
+2004 Master of Arts, History, University of Nevada, Las Vegas; Las Vegas, Nevada.

-2000 Bachelor of Arts, History, University of Nevada, Las Vegas; Las Vegas, NV
+2000 Bachelor of Arts, History, University of Nevada, Las Vegas; Las Vegas, Nevada.

 PUBLICATIONS

-2017 Contributor and Editor to Beyond 1917: American Legacies of the Great War.
-Oxford University Press.
+Beyond 1917: The United States and the Global Legacies of the Great War.
+Oxford University Press, 2017.

 CONFERENCE ACTIVITY